Mallacoota: Geography

 Mallacoota is one of the most isolated towns in the state of Victoria, 25 km off the Princes Highway and 523 km and six hours from Melbourne.
 It is 526 km and seven hours from Sydney, New South Wales.
-It is halfway between Melbourne and Sydney when travelling via Princes Highway, though that is a long route between Australia's two main cities.
+It is halfway between Melbourne and Sydney when travelling via Princes Highway, though the Princes is a longer route between Australia's two main cities compared to the Hume Highway.

 It is known for its wild flowers, abalone industry, the inlet estuary consisting of Top Lake and Bottom Lake, and Croajingolong National Park that surround it.

 Gipsy Point is located at the head of Mallacoota Inlet, and is especially known for its bird life.

 Sport

 Golfers play at the course of the Mallacoota Golf and Country Club on Nelson Drive.

 The Sydney Swans' 2005 premiership winning defender and former St Kilda player Sean Dempster hails from Mallacoota.

 Mallacoota has a soccer club called the Mallacoota Blues.
 The club ranging from junior age groups to senior age groups plays in the Far South Coast Football Association (FSCFA).
 Mallacoota is also the host to the annual Mallacoota Cup soccer tournament.

 Whale watchings for migrating and residential species such as the endemic, endangered Burrunan dolphins, southern right whales, and humpback whales, are available on many locations along the coasts in their migration seasons.

 Fishing competitions are also popular in the town of Mallacoota with many being held on weekends throughout the year.
 These weekends help to support individual businesses with the number of people that visit the small town.